Explicit trust establishment mechanism for MicroCloud

 Specification

-This specification supersedes the already existing cluster join mechanism with proactive tasks that have to be executed on each cluster member individually to ensure integrity.
+This specification supersedes the already existing cluster join mechanism with proactive tasks that have to be executed on each cluster member individually to ensure integrity before starting the join procedure.

 In the latest release of MicroCloud the cluster join mechanism is largely dependent on mDNS in order to discover its peers, share relevant connection details and to bootstrap the final cluster.
 Therefore on each node of the cluster a microcloudd daemon is running that both broadcasts its own set of details onto the network but also receives details sent by others in the same network.